tylerthedeveloper/tylerthedeveloper.github.io/_interview/data-structures/linked-list.md

 # Singly-Linked List

+## Overview
 *   List of nodes of a custom type or object
 *   Every node has a pointer to the next node
 *   Mutable and iterable structure
 *   Maintains head pointer to denote the first node in the list

 ## *When to use singly linked lists*
 *   When you need to insert or delete data